-In this section, we have investigated the mechanical properties of materials (EMWM-PU1.6, EMWM 1.6, and PU) with the applied amplitudes at a fixed cycling frequency of 2 Hz and got the hysteresis loops as shown in Fig. 12.
-The restoring forces of all the three damping materials displayed an increasing trend, and the relationship between the displacement and load was nonlinear.
-Moreover, the restoring force and hysteresis loop of EMWM-PU composite materials were significantly greater than those of EMWM and PU, signifying that EMWM-PU composite have better energy dissipation characteristics and stiffness characteristics under the same amplitude.
+In this section, we have investigated the mechanical properties of the various material configurations (EMWM-PU1.6, EMWM 1.6, and PU) with the applied amplitudes at a fixed cycling frequency of 2 Hz and derived the hysteresis loops that are presented in Fig. 12.
+The restoring forces of all the three damping materials displayed an increasing trend, whereas the relationship between the displacement and the load was nonlinear.
+Moreover, the restoring force and the hysteresis loop of the EMWM-PU composite materials were significantly greater than those of both EMWM and PU, signifying that the EMWM-PU composite possesses better energy dissipation and stiffness characteristics under the same amplitude.

-Fig. 12 Hysteresis loops of samples under different amplitude (density of EMWM:1.6 g/cm3, preload:1.0 mm, frequency: 2 Hz): (a) EMWM-PU, (b) EMWM, and (c) PU
+Fig. 12.
+Hysteresis loops of the samples under the enforcement of different amplitudes (density of EMWM:1.6 g/cm3, preload:1.0 mm, frequency: 2 Hz): (a) EMWM-PU, (b) EMWM, and (c) PU.

-Fig. 13 presents the variation of mechanical properties of different materials with amplitude.
-As per the figure, with the rise in loading amplitude, the energy consumption of EMWM continuously increased, while the loss factor decreased sharply.
-The main reason for the phenomenon is that the slip of the internal wires of the EMWM damping specimen became more difficult, and the dry friction increased with the rise in amplitude; thus, the energy consumption was amplified.
-However, the increasing trend of the material's maximum elastic potential energy was less than the increasing trend of energy consumption; hence, the EMWM loss factor decreased gradually.
-PU is a viscoelastic polymer that is composed of long-chain molecules with simple chain segments.
-When subjected to an external force, the distortion of the internal molecular chain of the PU lags behind the change of the external load, forming a phase difference and generating vibrational energy consumption.
-Therefore, the energy consumption and average stiffness of PU increased simultaneously with the rise in amplitude.
+Fig. 13 illustrates the variation of the mechanical properties of the different materials as a function of the amplitude.
+As can be observed, by increasing the loading amplitude, the energy consumption of the EMWM continuously enhanced, while the loss factor decreased sharply.
+The underlying reason for this effect is that the slip mechanism of the internal wires of the EMWM damping specimen became more difficult since the dry friction increased with the rise in amplitude.
+Thus, an elevated energy consumption took place.
+However, the increasing pattern of the material's maximum elastic potential energy was smaller than the respective increasing trend of the energy consumption.
+Hence, the EMWM loss factor decreased gradually.
+It is interesting to notice that PU is a viscoelastic polymer that is composed of long-chain molecules with simple chain segments.
+As a result, when it is subjected to an external force, the distortion of the internal molecular chain of the PU delays behind the change of the external load, forming thus a phase difference and generating vibrational energy consumption.
+Therefore, the energy consumption and the average stiffness of the PU increase simultaneously with the rise in the amplitude.

-Fig. 13 Effect of amplitude on dynamic properties, namely (a) loss factor, (b) energy consumption and dynamic average stiffness
+Fig. 13.
+Impact of the amplitude on the dynamic properties, namely (a) loss factor, (b) energy consumption and dynamic average stiffness.